RadulescuRichardAndrei/E2_Radulesu_Richard_java/README.md

 If there is then it will mark in the boolean matrix with true, othrwise false After that it will pass this new matrix and for every word it will create a new string containing the words that have a letter in common.
 5) Funct. printR: will print an array of strings (size n).
+6) Funct. cycle3: it will check if 3 words (W1 W2 W3) are neighbours in this way W1 <-> W2 <-> W3 <-> W1.
-6) MAIN :  it will validate the parameters from args.
+7) MAIN :  it will validate the parameters from args.
 If the input is valid it will generate n words of size p with the given alphabet.
 After that it will call the function relations with the necesary parameters.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------